bsdoliv/cryptredis/README.md

 Usage
 =====
-in C++ include cryptredisxx.h, then link libcryptredis.a statically to a given application.
+in C++ include cryptredisxx.h, then link libcryptredis.a statically to the application.

 please check tools/Makefile.template for building/linking hints.